dreid1991/md_engine/doc/source/fix-NoseHoover.rst

 Overview
 ^^^^^^^^
-Implements Nose-Hoover dynamics using the equations of motion as outlined in MTK 2006.
+Implements Nose-Hoover dynamics using the equations of motion as outlined in Tuckerman et. al, J. Phys.
+A: Math.
+Gen 39 (2006) 5629-5651..
 Allows for dynamics from the NVT or NPT ensembles to be simulated.
-The total Liouville operator implemented for NPT dynamics is given by (from MTK 2006, p.5641):
+The total Liouville operator implemented for NPT dynamics is given by (from Tuckerman et. al 2006, p.5641):

 .. math::